mdelgado1128/CodingQuiz/README.md

 # CodingQuiz

 Description:
-The program is a webpage of a COding Quiz.
+The program is a webpage of a Coding Quiz.
 ONce the user clicks the start button they will be show a list of questrions and choices.
 When they finish the quiz they will input their scores and be redirected to a hishscores page.
 When on the highscores page the user will have the option to restart or clear their highscores.

+How to use: